Actifio/powershell/README.md

 ```
 reportrpo | where {$_.Apptype -eq "VMBackup"} | select appname, snapshotdate
 ```
-##### Avoiding white space and multiple lines in array output
+#### Avoiding white space and multiple lines in array output
-A common issue is that you may want to get the latest image name for an application, but the command returns white space and/or multiple lines.
-In this example the output not only has multiple image names, but white space:
+A common requirement is that you may want to get the latest image name for an application, but the command returns white space and/or multiple lines.
+In this example the output not only has multiple image names, but white space.
+This could result in errors when trying to use this image name in other commands like udstask mountimage
 ```
 PS C:\Users\av> $imagename = udsinfo lsbackup -filtervalue "backupdate since 124 hours&appname=SQL-Masking-Prod&jobclass=snapshot" | where {$_.componenttype -eq "0"} | select backupname | ft -HideTableHeaders
 PS C:\Users\av> $imagename